Wellfc/rating-system/README.md

 ## Rating System

 Hello...
-This is my webpage for a rating system.
+This is a React application with a star rating system and a dialog using function components, props, useState hook, and React icons.

 ### DEMO